Digital Evidence Wins Cases for Trial Attorneys

 Cell Phones are Personal Diaries

-This new digital ecology on personal and professional mobile devices is changing the complexion and challenges of discovery for trial lawyers in civil and criminal cases.
+This new digital ecology on personal and professional cell phones is changing the complexion and challenges of discovery for trial lawyers in civil and criminal cases.
 “The reason why the cell phone is important is that you are carrying around a personal diary of whom you talk to and often what you talked about”, said Robert Morgester, California Deputy Attorney General.
 Add to that personal diary the photographs and videos you take, the email and text messages you send and receive, and your address book of contacts.
 And what’s more, this personal evidence is electronically date and time-stamped and some of it is tagged with a GPS location.

-Focus on Digital Evidence
+Trial Lawyers Focus on Digital Evidence

 If trial attorneys focus only on traditional paper or outdated forms of electronic evidence, how wide will the gap be between what you produce in court versus what the opposing party produces from more relevant and compelling sources?
-Digital evidence recovered from mobile devices, computers, and the cloud has the power to tell the stories that must be told.
+Digital evidence recovered from cell phones, computers, and the cloud has the power to tell the stories that must be told.
 Trial lawyers, like you, who leverage that evidence will increasingly win or settle advantageously your cases.